 How do I set up and use my personal website?

 Department members can publish documents and data on the web by uploading files to their computing accounts.
-Alternatives to this include Google Sites, Github Pages, and bCourses sites.
+Note that this website will be available at https://www.stat.berkeley.edu appended with /~username/ (as opposed to this departmental site, statistics.berkeley.edu).
+Alternatives include Github Pages, and bCourses sites.
+Google Sites and other web platforms where one cannot adjust the underlying HTML have been deprecated for accessibility considerations.
 If you choose an external hosting provider, we can create an alias for you in the .stat.berkeley.edu subdomain.

 Only individuals who are associated with either the Statistics or Biostatistics departments are eligible to use this resource to distribute information.
 Participants must observe all departmental and UC campus rules and regulations, and all copyright laws.
 The SCF reserves the right not to post submitted material.